MarufZak/study-logs/understanding-linux-kernel/README.md

 1. **interrupt gate** - for hardware interrupts, sets IF to 1, no other interrupts are allowed.
 Used for events like keyboard input.
 Points to handler.
 2. **task gate** - for hardware task switches and for `double fault` exception.
 Doesn’t set IF to 1, other interrupts are allowed.
 Points to **TSS** (Task state segment), which initiates task switch.
 3. **trap gate** - for software interrupts and exceptions (`syscall`, divide by 0 exception).
 Doesn’t set IF to 1, other interrupts are allowed.
 Points to handler address.

+## Exception handling

+When exception issued by CPU occurs, it sends a signal to the current process.

+But sometimes kernel may use these exceptions to manage hardware resources more efficiently.
+For example `page fault` exception is used to defer loading necessary memory frames to the process until last moment.

+Exception handlers have a standard form with 3 steps:

+1. Save contents of most registers in Kernel Mode stack (coded in assembly).
+2. Handle exception of high-level C functions.
+3. Exit from handler with `ret_from_exception` function.

+Each exception handler starts with the same assembly code that does common tasks such that pushing the address of corresponding C function onto the stack, and prepares environment to handle the error.

+The process which triggered the exception gets a signal right after termination of exception handler.